Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Principal Components and LASSO

-Alternatively, in this section we discuss the idea of angle modification by sparsifying the rotation matrix, i.e., through Sparse PCA (\cite{10.2307/27594179}).
+Alternatively, in this section, we discuss the idea of angle modification by sparsifying the rotation matrix, e.g., through Sparse PCA (\cite{10.2307/27594179}).
 The idea here is that we may achieve a more accurate factor representation by losing the orthogonality of the transformation.
 The main motivation is that, even though the data matrix $X$ is preselected by the LASSO as a matrix, containing mainly significant variables, it is not clear that by rotating the variables to the latent space, all of them will be significant there.
-In other words, if there are two strongly multicollinear variables, preselected by LASSO as significant, both having roughly the same estimated weights (possibly with different signs) in the loading matrix, it is possible that losing one of the two dimensions might not change the resulting factor estimate.
+In other words, if there are two strongly correlated variables preselected by LASSO as significant, both having roughly the same estimated weights (possibly with different signs) in the loading matrix, it is likely that losing one of the two dimensions might not change the predictive power of the resulting factor estimate.

-Further, some of the variables (for convenience in the following text denoted as $Z$, where $Z \subset \{X_{j}: j = 1, \ldots, q \}$) used might be orthogonal to all other preselected variables, meaning that the principal component solution does not extract the correct factor of it from the latent space.
+Further, some of the variables denoted in what follows as $Z$, where $Z \subset \{X_{j}: j = 1, \ldots, q \}$, might be orthogonal to all other preselected variables, meaning that the principal component solution does not extract the correct factor of it from the latent space.
 That is, in the latent space, ideally, they would form a direction, where the coordinate vector would have zeros for all other variables.
-However, in usual principal components that is mostly not the case, since every extracted factor is a linear combination of all of the variables used, even if the weights are close to zero, it's unlikely for them to be exactly zero.
-For discussion purposes let's assume that the model matrix $X^{\lambda}$ is reordered such, that the block of variables $Z \in \mathbb{R}^{q_0 \times n}, q_0 < q$, is able to capture significant explanatory signals to our modelling problem, orthogonal to the remaining block $\bar X$, the LASSO will try to extract as much information as possible from those variables.
+However, in standard principal components that is mostly not the case.
+Every extracted factor is a linear combination of all the variables used, even if the weights are close to zero, it's unlikely for them to be exactly zero.
+Let us assume that the model matrix $X^{\lambda}$ is reordered such, that the block of variables $Z \in \mathbb{R}^{q_0 \times n}, q_0 < q$, is able to capture significant explanatory signals to our modelling problem, orthogonal to the remaining block $\bar X$, the LASSO will try to extract as much information as possible from those variables.
 Since the extracted factor matrix has the following structure:

 the $j-$th factor component will have the following structure: